Best wireless earbuds and earphones 2023

 Sound quality has stepped up a notch as far as offering something that’s more balanced.
 It’s not heavy handed with the bass and there’s a nicer sense of detail here.
 The headline grabber is the addition of active noise cancellation that will help drown out the world.
 Apple uses outward microphones to detect the noise from outside and an inward-facing one to deal with sound that makes it through the seal.

 There’s even room to squeeze on controls into the stem and a very pocket-friendly case will quickly give them a battery boost.
-More features are on the way too, including surround sound support and the welcome addition of a smart switching mode to pair to the device you’re currently using, giving you more reason to keep them in.
+More features include surround sound support and the welcome addition of a smart switching mode to pair to the device you’re currently using, giving you more reason to keep them in.

 Price: £279 | Battery life: 4 hours off single charge | Compatibility: iOS and Android | Active noise cancellation: Yes